-The Cedar Tree Point project recognizes that there is potential for environmental risk during the construction phase of this project.
-To minimize these risks, a Best Practices and associated Environmental Monitoring and Management Plan (EMMP) will be used to institute the necessary care and oversight as the development moves forward with construction.
+The developer of the Cedar Tree Point project recognizes that there is potential for environmental risk during the construction phase of this project.
+To minimize these risks, a Best Practices and associated Environmental Monitoring and Management Plan (EMMP) must be used to institute the necessary care and oversight as the development moves forward with construction.

 Following approval in principle a construction application (A-Application) will be submitted to the DCA that will outline the specific construction plan.
 The Cedar Tree Point Construction EMMP will ensure that any adverse environmental effects are minimized during construction of the site.
-We feel that it is important to minimize impacts by instituting a protocol-driven plan based on best practices and that will sustain through the completion of construction.
-Protocols will adhere to best management practices used in the U.S. and will be appropriate for the work being undertaken.
-The EMMP effort will be commensurate with the scale of the development which is two villas and associated infrastructure.
+We strongly advise that it is important to minimize impacts by instituting a protocol-driven plan based on best practices and that will sustain through the completion of construction.
+Protocols must adhere to best management practices used in the U.S. and will be appropriate for the work being undertaken.
+The EMMP effort will be commensurate with the scale of the development which is one villa and associated infrastructure.
 As required, monthly reports will be submitted to DCA/DoE.